Asian American Plays, by Author (K)

 - Fanny and Belle (Kumu Kahua, 2004)

-Many of us are familiar with the life of Robert Louis Stevenson, the author of such widely acclaimed novels as Dr. Jekyll and Mr. Hyde, Treasure Island and Kidnapped.
-Few, however, are aware of the life of his wife, Fanny Osbourne, and her daughter Belle—a true story that reads like an adventure novel in its own right.
-Free-spirited, strong-willed and courageous at a time when these character traits were not common (or particularly welcome) in American women, Fanny and her daughter traveled independently from Indiana to San Francisco, France, Hawai’i, Australia and Samoa.
+Many of us are familiar with Robert Louis Stevenson, the author of such widely acclaimed novels as Dr. Jekyll and Mr. Hyde, Treasure Island and Kidnapped.
+Few are aware of the life of his wife, Fanny Osbourne, and her daughter Belle—free-spirited, strong-willed and courageous at a time when these character traits were not common (or particularly welcome) in American women, Fanny and her daughter traveled independently from Indiana to San Francisco, France, Hawai’i, Australia and Samoa.
 Using poetic language, weaving episodes through time and space and employing a cast of characters playing multiple roles, playwright Kneubuhl transforms a fascinating biography into a mesmerizing theatrical experience.

 - The Holiday of Rain (Kumu Kahua, 2011)